dominic097/blog/symbols.md

 **_`@@unscopables`_** exists mostly for backward compatibility with older JS code that utilizes _with_ block.

 ### _`@@toPrimitive`_ to convert an object to a primitive type
+Specifies a function valued property, when called upon converts an object to a corresponding primitive value.